nahomiortiz6/stock-monitor/README.md

-# stock-monitor

 # Stock Alert System with AI

 An automated stock monitoring pipeline that tracks a personal watchlist, detects statistically significant price movements, and sends AI-enriched alert emails — running entirely on GitHub Actions for less than $3/month.

-This project was built as a portfolio piece demonstrating practical LLM integration in a production data pipeline, alongside coursework in an AI/ML master's program.
+This project was built as a portfolio piece demonstrating practical LLM integration in a production data pipeline.
 It is designed to **inform**, not automate trading — all purchase decisions are made manually by the user.

 ---